My Life (film)

-My Life is a 1993 American drama film starring Michael Keaton and Nicole Kidman and directed by Bruce Joel Rubin.
+My Life is a 1993 American drama film written, directed and co-produced by Bruce Joel Rubin, starring Michael Keaton and Nicole Kidman.
 With a PG-13 rating, this film's worldwide box office gross was $54 million.

 Plot

-Bob Ivanovich, a young son of Ukrainian-American parents, prays one night for a circus to be erected in his backyard the following day.
+Bob Ivanovich, a young Ukrainian-American, prays one night for a circus to be erected in his backyard the following day.
 After school the next day, he runs home eagerly, followed by his friends.
 To his disappointment, no circus awaits.
 Angrily, Bob retreats to the closet in his room, his personal retreat space.

-Bob has shunned his Ukrainian-born parents for their customs and traditions, leading him to move away from his family in Detroit.
-Thirty years later, Bob Jones now runs a Los Angeles public relations firm.
-He is happily married to Gail, who is pregnant with their first child.
-Bob is horrified to learn that he has been diagnosed with a terminal form of kidney cancer and might not live to see their baby born.
+Bob has shunned his Ukrainian-born parents due to their customs and traditions, leading him to move far from his family in Detroit and change his last name to Jones.
+30 years later, he now runs a Los Angeles public relations firm.
+Bob is happily married to Gail, who is pregnant with their first child.
+He is horrified to be diagnosed with terminal kidney cancer as he may not live to see their baby born.

-Bob begins to make home movies, to immortalize himself, to be shown after his death to his son, so he'll know who his father was, showing him how to cook spaghetti, how to drive, etc. He also begins to visit a Chinese healer named Mr. Ho, who urges him to listen to his heart, which is calling him to forgive, and that life is always giving him invitations if he would just listen.
-At his wife's urging, they fly to his hometown of Detroit to attend a traditional Ukrainian wedding of his brother Paul.
+Bob begins to make home movies, so his son can know who his father was, showing him how to cook spaghetti, how to drive, etc. He also begins to visit the Chinese healer Mr. Ho who urges him to listen to his heart.
+It is calling Bob to forgive and life is always giving him invitations if he would only listen.
+At his wife's urging, they fly to his hometown Detroit to attend his brother Paul's traditional Ukrainian wedding.

 While in the area, Bob visits his childhood home.
-Also while there, they attempt to mend fences with his estranged family, which does not go well.
+They also attempt to mend fences with his estranged family, which does not go well.
 Bob criticizes his brother for not moving to California like he did, and his father resents Bob's moving thousands of miles away and changing his name.